Onlinewerkrooster/owr-public-doc/OwrApiClock.md

 ## Clock API

-Employee API is intended to be able to retrieve planning info from the Onlinewerkrooster.be application.
+Clock API is intended to be able to retrieve time clock info from the Onlinewerkrooster application.

 ### Endpoint